Greeting card stress

 What are my options?

 - Give them a gift card.
-Haven’t we all succumb to the madness of giving each other gift cards in the same amount?
+Haven’t we all succumbed to the madness of giving each other gift cards in the same amount?

-As I went through this process I realize two things:
+As I went through this process I realized two things:

 - What’s important to me is spending time with friends and family.